 5. Make the most of the space you have - put a dining table in the kitchen (as long as it isn’t a squeeze) to turn it into a kitchen-diner, and put the biggest bed you can comfortably fit in each bedroom.
 If you have a study or home office and the room would be more valuable as a bedroom, swap the desk for a bed, at least while you sell.
 The trick is to make your home easy for buyers to imagine as their home, and to move on emotionally so you can move on physically.

-A spacious two bedroom apartment arranged over the second floor of a modern residential development ...
+A bright and spacious one double bedroom apartment arranged over the ground floor of this mid ...
 Read More